Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-Houyhnhnms understand that their build systems have to scale, and can be kept much simpler by adopting the correct paradigm early on: in this case, FRP, etc. Humans have a collection of build systems that don't interoperate well, that each cost a lot of effort to build from scratch yet ends up under powered in terms of robustness, debuggability and extensibility.
+Houyhnhnms understand that their build systems have to scale, and can be kept much simpler by adopting the correct paradigm early on: in this case, FRP, etc. Humans have a collection of build systems that don’t interoperate well, that each cost a lot of effort to build from scratch yet ends up under powered in terms of robustness, debuggability and extensibility.
 Houyhnhnms grow one build system as an extension to their platform, and with much fewer efforts achieve a